MicrosoftDocs/ai-builder/ai-builder-docs/batch-testing-prompts.md

 ---
-title: Batch testing for prompts
+title: Batch testing for prompts (preview)
 description: Learn to use batch testing for prompts to validate and improve prompts used in AI tools across the platform.
 author: antrodfr
 contributors: